 Time Warner Cable: Does not offer household addressability.
 Currently, marketers can reach audiences with ZIP code targeting and other data-driven planning.
 Time Warner is preparing to launch household addressability on VOD and in live streaming and on-demand content on mobile devices.
 Comcast’s planned acquisition of Time Warner Cable is poised to accelerate the expansion of addressable ads as the two companies’ systems are eventually integrated.

 AT&T U-Verse: Does not offer household addressability.
 Its audience-targeting solution, AdWorks Blueprint, lets marketers determine what their target audience is watching and predict what they will watch in the future.
 Advertisers can build a media plan around those patterns.
 AT&T plans to introduce household addressability over the next two years.

-No standardization: It's complicated and time consuming to run an addressable campaign across multiple operators because the technology can vary by company.
+THE CHALLENGES No standardization: It’s complicated and time consuming to run an addressable campaign across multiple operators because the technology can vary by company.
 Cablevision uses Visible World technology, for example, while Comcast uses BlackArrow.
 Marketers need to collect potential reach from each operator, determine the optimum frequency and then combine it all.
 DirecTV and Dish Networks are working to simplify the process by combining their sales efforts for addressable TV advertising for political campaigns.

 Rollout: Cable operators need to deploy technology on a market-by-market basis to enable addressability.
 Satellite operators and Cablevision can change the technology at one master facility.